novapyth/running_process_in_parallel/README.md

-# running_process_in_parallel
+# running a process in parallel

-###Suppose all fastq of a folder is required to zip in parallel then run following commmand in linux terminal
+## Suppose all fastq of a folder is required to zip in parallel then run following commmand in linux terminal

 parallel bgzip -l 9 {} ::: *.fastq &